ric2b/Vivaldi-browser/chromium/docs/workflow/debugging-with-swarming.md

 The [swarming bot list] allows you to see all the dimensions and the values they can take on.

+If you need to pass additional arguments to the test, simply add `-- $extra_args` to the end of the `swarming.py trigger` command line - anything after the `--` will be passed directly to the test.

 When you invoke `swarming.py trigger`, it will emit two pieces of information: a URL for the task it created, and a command you can run to collect the results of that task.
 For example: